pingswept/nyt-crossword-printer/README.md

 Tampermonkey script for downloading NYT crosswords as a PDF, requires NYT subscription

+I built this because printing out crosswords is tedious.
+I am a programmer, but most of this was written with AI, so who the hell knows if it works.
+Good luck.

 ## Setup

 1. Install the **Tampermonkey** browser extension